zoyaanjum07/zoyaanjum07/README.md

 # Hi this is Zoya

-I'm a Computer Science student who is learning programming step by step.
-I enjoy building small projects and understanding how things work behind the scenes.

 ---

 ## 👩‍💻 About Me

--  Computer Science student, Learning web development & C programming, Improving coding skills through small projects, Believe in learning by doing.
+- I'm Zoya, a Computer Science student exploring programming and web development.
+I focus on learning the basics and building small projects to improve my skills.

 ---